-1610s, "of the highest class; approved as a model," from French classique (17c.), from Latin classicus "relating to the (highest) classes of the Roman people," hence, "superior," from classis (see class).
-Originally in English, "of the first class;" meaning "belonging to standard authors of Greek and Roman antiquity" is attested from 1620s.
+1610s, "of or belonging to the highest class; approved as a model," from French classique (17c.), from Latin classicus "relating to the (highest) classes of the Roman people," hence, "superior," from classis (see class (n.)).
+Originally in English, "of the first class;" meaning "belonging to or characteristic of standard authors of Greek and Roman antiquity" is attested from 1620s.

 "a Greek or Roman writer or work," 1711, from classic (adj.).
-So, by mid-19c., any work in any context held to have a similar quality or relationship.
-In classical Latin noun use of classicus meant "a Marine" (miles classicus) from the "military division" sense of classis.
+So, by mid-18c., any work or author in any context held to have a similar quality or relationship; an artist or literary production of the first rank.
+In classical Latin the noun use of classicus meant "a marine" (miles classicus) from the "military division" sense of classis.

 Web design and development by MaoningTech.